Warming up Your Voice

 My personal, all-time favourite warm-up exercise is the lip trill.
 Imagine you are trying to feed a baby their food, but they are stubbornly refusing.
 To entice them, you make the aeroplane sound with your lips, moving the spoon like an aircraft until it ‘lands’ in the baby’s mouth.
 That sound you make is called a lip trill: applying light contact the lips, a then exhaling and vocalising to make the lips freely move.
 This is a fantastic warm-up that I know all of my coaches use, as I do too!
 It’s a fantastic tool to create an engagement with your air supply, it’s great for enhancing energy and stability in the sound, and it can be used in all places of your range!
 Try it out, and see what you think!

 There are a plethora of warm-ups out there.
-If the ideas and suggested warm-ups here don’t work for you, use these as a guide to find warm-ups that do cater to your vocal needs and abilities.
+If the ideas and suggested warm-ups here don’t work for you, use these as a guide to finding warm-ups that do cater to your vocal needs and abilities.
 Or ask your coach at your next lesson!
-Always take time to warm-up healthily, and properly; your voice will thank-you later!
+Always take time to warm-up healthily, and properly; your voice will thank you later!